joacod/go-get-started/README.md

 - go run playground

 Once it's running, go to a browser:
-- Hit following url (Port 3000 is harcoded) http://localhost:3000/users
+- Hit the following url (Port 3000 is harcoded) http://localhost:3000/users

 ## What you will find so far
 - Console print of message "Hello Go!"